wp-plugins/ibeducator/readme.txt

 5. **Pages** - Assign the pages that will be used by the plugin.

 == Changelog ==

+= 0.9.10 =
+* Plugin checks for the version number in the database, and upgrades it's structure (DB, custom post types, taxonomies, etc) when user updates it in WordPress admin.
+* Please make sure that you check verion 0.9.9 changelog, as it's very important.

 = 0.9.9 =
 * Fixed a couple of bugs.